8.18. Images and ndarrays

 image.Image(arr, *, buffer=None, copy_to_fb=False)

-The constructor infers the geometry and pixel format from the ndarray’s shape:
+The constructor infers the geometry and pixel format from the array’s shape:

-The ndarray must have dtype=np.float (the constructor only supports the float dtype today).
-Values are rounded and clamped to 0..255.
+The ndarray must have dtype float; the constructor only supports that case today.
+Values are rounded and clamped to the 0..255 range.

-buffer= lets you supply a pre-allocated bytearray to hold the resulting image. copy_to_fb=True writes the result into the framebuffer, which is the right choice if you want OpenMV IDE to display the result.
+buffer= lets the application supply a bytearray it already allocated for the resulting image. copy_to_fb=True writes the result into the camera’s frame buffer, which is the right choice when the result should appear in the IDE preview.

 import csi